carbonblack/cb-skyatp-connector/README.md

-# Carbon Black - Juniper Netowrks Sky ATP connector
+# Carbon Black - Juniper Networks Sky ATP connector

 The skyatp connector for Carbon Black submits infected hosts detected by a Cb Response server to the Sky ATP infected hosts blacklist.